Marcus Licinius Crassus: Rise to power and wealth

 The first ever Roman fire brigade was created by Crassus.
 Fires were almost a daily occurrence in Rome, and Crassus took advantage of the fact that Rome had no fire department, by creating his own brigade—500 men strong—which rushed to burning buildings at the first cry of alarm.
 Upon arriving at the scene, however, the firefighters did nothing while Crassus offered to buy the burning building from the distressed property owner, at a miserable price.
 If the owner agreed to sell the property, his men would put out the fire; if the owner refused, then they would simply let the structure burn to the ground.
 After buying many properties this way, he rebuilt them, and often leased the properties to their original owners or new tenants.

 Crassus befriended Licinia, a Vestal Virgin, whose valuable property he coveted.
 Plutarch says "And yet, when he was further on in years, he was accused of criminal intimacy with Licinia, one of the vestal virgins, and Licinia was formally prosecuted by a certain Plotius.
 Now, Licinia was the owner of a pleasant villa in the suburbs, which Crassus wished to get at a low price, and it was for this reason that he was forever hovering about the woman and paying his court to her, until he fell under the abominable suspicion.
 And, in a way, it was his avarice that absolved him from the charge of corrupting the vestal, and he was acquitted by the judges.
 But he did not let Licinia go until he had acquired her property."

+Despite his great wealth, Crassus is said to have avoided excess and luxury at home.
+Family meals were simple, and entertaining was generous but not ostentatious; Crassus chose his companions during leisure hours on the basis of personal friendship as well as political utility.
+Although the Crassi, as noble plebeians, would have displayed ancestral images in their atrium, they did not lay claim to a fictionalized genealogy that presumed divine or legendary ancestors, a practice not uncommon among the Roman nobility.

 After rebuilding his fortune, Crassus' next concern was his political career.
 As a wealthy man in Rome, an adherent of Sulla, and a man who hailed from a line of consuls and praetors, Crassus' political future was apparently assured.
 His problem was that, despite his military successes, he was eclipsed by his contemporary Pompey the Great.
 Crassus' rivalry with Pompey and his envy of Pompey's triumph would influence his subsequent career.